 Background and Context

 The current definition of the specimen resource contains only basic information about specimen containers.
 It does not address the recursive nature of containers or the tracking of the location of a container within its parent container (for instance: a tube in a tray in a rack in a freezer).
-The frequency with which these elements are tracked may depend on the context of use; general lab; biobanking, etc. Comments from reviewers on the appropriate scope for this resource, and the need for tracking related specimen management attributes, are welcomed.
+The frequency with which these elements are tracked may depend on the context of use; general lab; bio-banking, etc. Comments from reviewers on the appropriate scope for this resource, and the need for tracking related specimen management attributes, are welcomed.

 source\specimen\specimen-notes.xml